Language models show human-like content effects on reasoning tasks: Supplemental analyses

-In Fig. \ref{app:fig:syll_conc_zero_shot} we show the accuracy of the model when choosing from among all possible predicates containing one of the quantifiers used and two of the entities appearing in the premises of the syllogism.
+In Fig. \ref{app:fig:syll_conc_zero_shot} we show the accuracy of Chinchilla when choosing from among all possible predicates containing one of the quantifiers used and two of the entities appearing in the premises of the syllogism.
 The model exhibits high accuracy across conditions, and relatively little bias (though bias increases few shot).
-This observation is reminiscent of the finding of \citet{trippas2014using} that humans exhibit less bias when making a forced choice among two possible arguments (one valid and one invalid) rather than deciding if a single syllogism is valid or invalid.
+This observation is reminiscent of the finding of Trippas et al. \citep{trippas2014using} that humans exhibit less bias when making a forced choice among two possible arguments (one valid and one invalid) rather than deciding if a single syllogism is valid or invalid.

 Note that in this case scoring with the Domain-Conditional PMI \citep{holtzman2021surface}---which we used for the main Syllogisms and Wason results---produces much \emph{lower} accuracy than the raw likelihoods, and minor differences in bias.
 The patterns are qualitatively similar with or without the correction, but accuracy is lower without (around 35-40\%) regardless of belief consistency.